 Why a Medicines Patent Pool is needed

 Affordable HIV medicines allow millions of people around the world to lead longer, healthier lives.
-But millions more do not yet have access to affordable treatment.
-And new innovation is needed to ensure that the best medicines reach those who need them.
+But millions more do not have access to affordable treatment.
+Innovation is needed to ensure that the best medicines reach those who need them the most.

 Solving the innovation and access problem